-The nominal amount of RMB590,786,000 and the maturity of derivatives in hedging relationships that may be affected by the interest rate benchmark reform, analysed by interest rate benchmarks.
-The derivative hedging instruments provide a close approximation to the extent of the risk exposure that the Group manages through hedging relationships.
+The nominal amount of RMB572,320,000 and the maturity of the derivative in hedging relationship that may be affected by the interest rate benchmark reform, analysed by interest rate benchmarks.
+The derivative hedging instrument has the maturity within a year.